Introduction

 Colored text

-span HTML tags can be used to provide foreground and/or background colors to text.
-Currently only the style attribute is supported, and only the CSS attributes color and background-color can be used to set the foreground and background colors respectively.
+• Via the style attribute, in which only the CSS attributes color and background-color can be used to set the foreground and background colors respectively.
 Colors used in both CSS attributes can refer to theme palette colors by using the palette:<name> or p:<name syntaxes.

 For example, the following will use ff0000 as the foreground color and whatever the active theme's palette defines as foo: